nus-cs2103-AY2223S2/tp/docs/team/shijiaao.md

 ### Project: TrAcker

-TrAcker - TrAcker is a desktop event management application for NUS CS2040 Teaching Assitants (TA).
+TrAcker - TrAcker is a desktop event management application for NUS CS2040 Teaching Assistants (TA).
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java.

 Given below are my contributions to the project.